 HOSTING A GET CONNECTED EVENT

-Customizable format typically consists of a 2-2½ hour visit to your business or organization, including:
+The format is customizable and typically consists of a 2-2½ hour visit to your workplace:

-A 1-hour training session will be conducted prior to the event for all participating employee mentors.
-Students are prepared and equipped for a meaningful experience.
+A 1-hour training session is conducted prior to the event for all participating employee mentors.

 ONGOING MENTORING COMPONENT

 Get Connected mentoring is designed to fit within an employee’s work schedule and aligns with employers’ workforce development goals.

 -Follow-up group visit to students’ classroom

 -Mentors advise/provide feedback on student class projects

 Background checks are required for ongoing mentoring, and are provided free of charge.

 -Student practice networking skills and are equipped for a meaningful experience